KarlPurk/nyc-test/readme.md

 npm run cover
 ```

 Investigate the output json files in `.nyc_output`.
+Open the `json` file and look at the absolute file paths.

 What you will see: